xStylistic/text-savvy/README.md

 ## Usage

 Go to **chrome://extensions/** and make sure you're in developer mode.
 Click **load unpacked** and select the folder.
-You can run this extension with your own API key or use our backend server!
+You can run this extension with your own API key or use our backend server.
+You should now be able to use the extension :)

 ## Contributing